-From visiting turquoise lakes to hiking with waterfall views it’s definitely an exciting park for exploring.
-Here are some of our favorite things to do in Yoho including campsite and hiking information.
+From visiting turquoise lakes, to hiking with waterfall views, it’s definitely an exciting park for exploring.
+Here are some of our favorite things to do in Yoho, including campsite and hiking information.

 Things to do in Yoho National Park

 Emerald Lake in Yoho National Park is one of the Canadian Rockies’ finest lakes and a resplendent place to visit.
 It’s the largest lake in Yoho National Park and is surrounded by the President Range.
-Once you lay your eyes on the lake it’s pretty easy to figure out where Emerald Lake gets its name as the glacial waters refract light in a vibrant display of color.
+Once you lay your eyes on this BC lake, it’s pretty easy to figure out where Emerald Lake gets its name as the glacial waters refract light in a vibrant display of color.

-I would say it’s not only a must-visit in Yoho, but actually for anyone visiting the Canadian Rockies and Banff.
+I would say it’s not only a must-visit in Yoho but actually for anyone visiting the Canadian Rockies and Banff.
 It’s not too far away from Lake Louise either, and in under 40 minutes, you can drive from Lake Louise and add on Emerald Lake.

 I love going in the summer and taking the paddleboard or canoe out.
-However, it’s stunning in the winter too when the lake freezes over and the Emerald Lake Lodge is blanketed in snow.
+However, it’s stunning in the winter too, when the lake freezes over, and the Emerald Lake Lodge is blanketed in snow.
 It’s seriously one of the most beautiful lakes in the entire world and the best thing to do in Yoho.

 The Natural Bridge

-If you’re heading to Emerald Lake you need to stop at the Natural Bridge on either your way in or out.
-The Natural Bridge is a stop off point on Emerald Lake Road.
-The turn off is easy to miss, so keep an eye out for it on your left as you head up to Emerald Lake.
+If you’re heading to Emerald Lake, you need to stop at the Natural Bridge on either your way in or out.
+The Natural Bridge is a stop-off point on Emerald Lake Road.
+The turn-off is easy to miss, so keep an eye out for it on your left as you head up to Emerald Lake.

 The natural bridge is what it sounds like.
 A natural bridge made out of rock that was cut by the Kicking Horse River.
-It’s an unusual sight to see especially in the winter!
+It’s an unusual sight to see, especially in the winter!

-Thousands of hopeful campers scramble to secure reservations at the much sought-after campsite located near the lake.
+Thousands of hopeful campers scramble to secure reservations at the much sought-after Yoho campsite located near the lake in the summer months.
 Those lucky enough to sleep on the shores of Lake O’Hara are treated to a resplendent landscape full of wildlife, glaciers, larch trees, and alpine lakes.

 Takakkaw Falls is one of the best things to do in Yoho National Park.
-If you’re looking for something short and sweet it hits the spot just right.
+If you’re looking for something short and sweet, it hits the spot just right.

 It’s a dizzying sight that can be seen throughout the valley.
-The best time to see it is in early June when the heavy snow begins to melt.
-Keep in mind to get there easily you’ll need to drive the Yoho Valley Road which is closed from October to June.
+The best time to see it is in early June, when the heavy snow begins to melt.
+Keep in mind to get there easily, you’ll need to drive the Yoho Valley Road, which is closed from October to June.

 This trail is rated as difficult, but we found it very easy as there isn’t much elevation gained involved and no scrambling to overcome, but it is long.
 Expect the Iceline to take you anywhere from 6-8+ hours.
-Alternatively, if you don’t want to rush your time there are campsites along the trail, though they’ll have to be booked out in advance in the summer season.
+Alternatively, if you don’t want to rush your time, there are campsites along the trail, though they’ll have to be booked out in advance in the summer season.

 The Iceline trail can be combined with Takakkaw Falls and Emerald Lake!